Jamilla Rankin: Club career

 In 2019 Rankin, as a defender, graduated from Brisbane Roar NTC to Football Queensland NTC seniors, which compete in the National Premier Leagues Queensland (NPL Qld).
 In March 2020, Rankin made her W-League (later known as A-League Women) debut for Brisbane Roar seniors during their 2019–20 season, in a 3–1 loss to Melbourne City.
 During the W-League 2020 off-season (mid-year) the defender played for Football NSW Institute in the National Premier Leagues NSW Women's (NPL NSW Women's).

 In 2021, Rankin received a Young Footballer of the Year nomination in February, due to her successful season in the 2020–21 W-League.
 She kicked her maiden goal in Brisbane Roar's 4–1 defeat of Sydney in February 2021.
 Initially playing as a left-back defender, during that year she became a centre-back.
 In August, Rankin re-signed with her team.
 Her performances in the first two seasons in the W-League earned favourable comparisons with fellow Australian defenders Steph Catley and Ellie Carpenter.
 By the end of Brisbane's 2022-23 season she had played 45 matches and delivered one goal.

 In August 2023, Rankin joined Melbourne Victory for their 2023–24 season.
 She appeared 23 times during the season, and the team finished fourth on the Premiership ladder and lost a penalty shoot-out (2–4), upon drawing 0–0 after extra-time, against Central Coast Mariners in the Championship elimination final.

 Rankin signed with German club TSG Hoffenheim in August 2024 on a three-year contract.
 In the 2024–25 Frauen-Bundesliga she played 18 matches and helped TSG to finish sixth on the league table.
 During the related 2024–25 DFB-Pokal Frauen, Rankin kicked a goal in their 0–7 victory against SV Hegnach.

+On 3 July 2026, it was announced that Rankin had signed a three-year contract with Eintracht Frankfurt, valid until 30 June 2029.